Army plans rotation of troops in North East, distributes palliatives to Lagos residents – The Sun Nigeria

-The Nigerian Army said it would soon commenced the rotation for soldiers who have stay longer time fighting the Boko Haram terrorists in the north east.
+The Nigerian Army has said it would soon commence the rotation of soldiers who have spent longer time fighting Boko Haram terrorists in the North East.

-The Chief of Army Staff, Lieutenant General Tukur Buratai who gave the assurance said the force has already rotated 389 soldiers and will soon rotate more.
+Chief of Army Staff, Lt.
+Gen Tukur Buratai who gave the assurance said the force had already rotated 389 soldiers and would rotate more.

-General Buratai who was represented by the General Officer Commanding (GOC) 81 Division Major General Olu Irefin at the commissioning of the completed projects of the force inside the Ikeja Cantonment in Lagos was speaking to wives of soldiers, some whose husbands are still fighting in the north east.
+Buratai represented by the General Officer Commanding (GOC) 81 Division, Major Gen Olu Irefin, was speaking to wives of soldiers, some whose husbands are still fighting in the North East at the commissioning of the completed projects of the force inside the Ikeja Cantonment, Lagos.

 The commissioning of the accommodation was to mark the 2020 edition of the Nigerian Army Day Celebration (NADCEL).

-His word: “Those of you whose husbands are in the north east, continue to pray for them and wish them well, on our part we are doing our best to rotate those who have stayed long, I am sure you are aware that we rotated some 389 sometime ago, we are still in the cause of doing that, very soon, Chief has given me the instruction to rotate more troops and we shall be doing it.”
+“Those of you whose husbands are in the North East, continue to pray for them and wish them well.
+On our part we are doing our best to rotate those who have stayed long, I am sure you are aware that we rotated some 389 sometime ago, we are still in the cause of doing that, very soon, Chief has given me the instruction to rotate more troops and we shall be doing it,”he said.

-The Army Chief said that the block of flats being commissioned were accommodation for troops and their families, urging them to ensure proper maintenance of the newly renovated buildings.
+The Army chief said the block of flats being commissioned were accommodation for troops and their families, urging them to ensure proper maintenance of the newly renovated buildings.

 In another development the force also distributed palliatives to residents of Onigbongbo area of Lagos.